sdelatorrep/elixir_beacon/README.md

 createdb elixir_beacon_dev -h 127.0.0.1 -p 5432 -U postgres
 createdb elixir_beacon_testing -h 127.0.0.1 -p 5432 -U postgres
 ```
-NOTE: If you want to use a different name, user or your Postgres server is running in a different host or is listening to a different port, please, replace the values in the previous command:
+NOTE: If you want to use a different name, user or your Postgres server is running in a different host or is listening to a different port, please, replace the values in the previous command.

+These are the most common options used in the commands of this section:
-* <code>-d</code> database name (depending on the command the database name will be specified with this flag).
+* <code>-d</code> database name (depending on the command the database name will be specified with this option).
 * <code>-h</code> hostname or IP of the machine where the Postgres server is running.
 * <code>-p</code> port that the Postgres server is listening to.
 * <code>-U</code> user name that will be used to connect to the database.
 Depending on the command it might be required to be a superuser (i. e. postgres).